heybigname/virtual-machine/README.md

 Ansible VM 1.8
 ==============

 This virtual machine configuration is designed to have ONE application per machine.
-If you don't like that, try something like Homestead.
+However, it does support multiple domains / sites per configuration.
 This virtual machine is a particularly good fit if you run Ubuntu 14.04 LTS on your servers.

 - [Ubuntu](http://www.ubuntu.com/) 14.04 Trusty 64bit
 - [NGINX](http://nginx.org/) + [PHP5-FPM](http://php-fpm.org/) _(optional)_